deanblackborough/php-quill-renderer/README.md

 ## Description

-Simple Quill delta insert renderer, currently it only supports the attributes listed below, I will add support for additional attributes as I need them in Dlayer.
+Quill deltas renderer, converts deltas to HTML, the attributes supported by version 1.00.0 are listed below.
+Version 2.00.0 is in development, I'm working on support for additional Quill attributes, markdown support and a full rewrite of the parser, version 2.00.0 will only support PHP7+.

-Created for use in [Dlayer](https://github.com/Dlayer/dlayer) but works as a stand-alone tool.
+Created for use within [Dlayer](https://github.com/Dlayer/dlayer) but works as a stand-alone tool.

 ## Installation